rugbyprof/4663-Cryptography/Assignments/A07/README.md

 ### Certification

 "A primality certificate or primality proof is a succinct, formal proof that a number is prime."<sup>[[1]](#1)</sup> This is a little beyond what we are wanting to do.
 Our goal is to find some algorithms that find primes in a "brute force" fashion that inherently guarantee the number found is prime.
 So to "certify" a number is prime, we are ok with using ***trial division***.
-This is the simplest primality test is.
+This is the simplest primality test there is.
 It goes something like this:
 >Given an input number, ***n***, check whether it is evenly divisible by any prime number between ***2*** and ***√n*** (i.e. that the division leaves no remainder).
 If so, then ***n*** is **composite**.
 Otherwise, it is ***prime***.

 Of course this does not mean we are looking to waste time.
 We still want to do things efficiently.
 So we look for other, faster ways of determining primes as well.